deletedcu/angular-demo/lectures/day-1/05-angular-directives.md

 export class AppModule { }
 ```

-Finally, we need to integrate this into our `app.component`.
+Finally, we need to integrate this new directive into our `app.component`.
 Add the following line to the bottom of our `AppComponent` class in `app.component.ts`:

 ```typescript
 everySecond() { console.log('gotta catch em all'); }
 ```

-Then add our new directive into `app.component.html`:
+Then, add our new directive into `app.component.html`.
+Put this right above the `h1`:

 ```html
 <interval-dir (everySecond)="everySecond()"></interval-dir>
 ```

+**Note:** It could go anywhere, but this way it's separated from what's actually displayed.

-Now open the browser and open up the Developer Tools console.
+Let's see if it works.
+Open the browser, and open up the Developer Tools console.
 Nice!
 Every second we know how many pokemon we are supposed to catch (all of them).

 If you want to know more about custom directives, check out [this tutorial](https://alligator.io/angular/building-custom-directives-angular/).